vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/155/01_pra_vaH.md

 title = "01"

 +++
 2nd pl. vaḥ is one of those vague oblique references to the ritual personnel, here something like “on your own behalf.”
-Because such a throw-away Sanskrit word requires such a heavy English tr., I omitted it in the publ. tr.
+Because such a throw-away Sanskrit word requires such a heavy English tr., I omitted it in the published translation

 pā́ntam here belongs to the nominal stem pā́nta- ‘drink’; see comm. ad I.122.1.